cyclone-github/challenge/RiddledHistory/README.md

 - Ghidra (or equivalent)

 Notes:
 - I would recommend running this in a linux VM (debian / ubuntu) along with with hashcat, libreoffice & Ghidra installed.
+- While you can complete all 4 challenges solely using Windows, you will not be able to run "july4th.bin" without some sort of linux terminal.
+However, running this binary is not required to complete the challenge.
+Source code to this binary is located in the walkthrough.zip.
-Only a modest GPU is required for the hash cracking challenges, but you'll need to put on your thinking cap for some of the riddles and reverse engineering challenge.
+- Only a modest GPU is required for the hash cracking challenges, but you'll need to put on your thinking cap for some of the riddles and reverse engineering challenge.

 Version History:
 - 2023-5-5; initial github release;